WoodratTradeCo/CMPS/README.md

-# CMPS
-Cross-Modal Pixel-and-Stroke Representation Aligning Networks for Free-Hand Sketch Recognition
+# Cross-Modal Pixel-and-Stroke Representation Aligning Networks for Free-Hand Sketch Recognition (CMPS)

 This paper has been submitted to Expert Systems with Applications (ESWA).
 <div align=center>